NCEAS/vegbank2/helm/docs/db-recovery.md

 To deploy a `cnpg` cluster by recovering from a `Backup` object that was created by a `cnpg ScheduledBackup`:

-> [!CAUTION]
-> The new cluster you are creating must be on the same file system as the backup snapshot you're restoring from.
-For example, you can't spin up an SSD-backed cluster (`csi-cephfs-ssd-sc`) from a snapshot that was made on HDD (`csi-cephfs-sc`)

 ### Step 1: Edit your values overrides file (e.g. `values-cnpg.yaml`)